INSIGHT-Fed market gurus prep rate hike amid last-minute anxieties

 For the last several months, Potter and his top lieutenants Lorie Logan and Joshua Frost have been inviting a handful of traders and bankers at a time to lunches at the New York Fed.

-Potter, who co-headed the New York Fed’s research wing before taking over its market operations in 2012, uses the meetings to ask how best to avoid fed funds slippage, sources said.
+Potter, who co-headed the New York Fed’s research wing before taking over its market operations in 2012, uses the meetings to ask how he can avoid fed funds slippage, sources said.
 He’s also asked whether aggressive use of term repos would disrupt usage of ON RRP.

 Logan and Frost are veterans of the markets group who, unlike Potter, were there in the depths of the 2008 financial crisis when U.S. rates were last adjusted.
 Several others in the group have since left, leaving some new faces to begin raising rates.